0xSpaceShard/starknet-devnet/page/docs/guide/advancing-time.md

 ## Set time

-Sets the exact time of the next generated block.
+Sets the exact time and generate block.
 All subsequent blocks will keep the set offset.

 ```
 POST /set_time